Shizuka Anderson

-Shizuka Anderson (born 30 October, 1991) is a Canadian-Japanese actress, television presenter, and model.
+Shizuka Anderson (born 30 October 1991) is a Canadian-Japanese actress, television presenter, and model.
 Anderson starred in the role of Pipon on the Japanese children's television program, Piponza ABC!, and later appeared in the same role on the BBC spin-off series, Eigo no Ohanashi CBeebies.
 She is also known for playing the role of Carol on the Amazon Prime Video series, Benza English and The Benza.
 She has hosted and reported for the NHK World television programs J-Flicks and Journeys in Japan.

 Anderson was a finalist in the 2020 Miss World Japan beauty pageant and won the title of "Japan Traditional Culture".

 Early life

 Anderson was born in Edmonton, Canada.
-Her father is Candian and her mother is Japanese.
+Her father is Canadian and her mother is Japanese.
 She lived in Canada until the age of 18, when she moved to Japan for university at the suggestion of her grandparents.
 Anderson studied in the Faculty of Liberal Arts at Sophia University.